liquidprompt/liquidprompt/docs/theme/included/dotmatrix.rst

 Liquid Prompt Configuration
 ---------------------------

-The DotMatrix theme honors the Liquid Prompt configuration options, except for the ones defining colors, specific marks and disabling some features.
+The DotMatrix theme honors Liquid Prompt configuration options, except for the ones defining colors, specific marks and disabling some features.

 The following options are honored: